-LocalBid.java provides you with the functionality to test your implementation of LocalBid to see how quickly it converges, if at all.
-You can test it out using multiple valuation distributions.
+localbid.py provides you with the functionality to test your implementation of LocalBid to see how quickly it converges, if at all.
+You should test it out using multiple valuation distributions.

-Notice the constant VALUATION.
+Notice the SampleValuations dataclass.
 This represents the valuation distribution for testing purposes.
-When you run LocalBid.java, the valuation distribution in question, along with a randomly-generated price vector for a set of 16 goods, is passed to your LocalBid function, which will print out the bid vector at each iteration.
+When you run localbid.py, the valuation distribution in question, along with a generated price vector for a set of 16 goods, is passed to your LocalBid function, which will print out the bid vector at each iteration.
 Hopefully, you will observe quick convergence.

-You should run LocalBid. java using the following four values for the VALUATION constant:
+You should run localbid.py using the following four values for the SampleValuations constant:

-- SampleValuations.
-ADDITIVE_VALUATION is the simplest valuation of all.
-The value of any bundle is the sum of the individual valuations of the goods in the bundle. - SampleValuations.COMPLEMENT_VALUATION is a valuation with a global complement.
-It is like an additive valuation, except that adding any additional good to a bundle increases its valuation by another 5%. - SampleValuations.SUBSTITUTE_VALUATION is a valuation with a global substitute.
-It is like an additive valuation, except that adding any additional good to a bundle decreases its valuation by another 5%. - SampleValuations.RANDOMIZED_VALUATION is a valuation for which there exists a separate, randomized, complement or substitute for each possible combination of goods.
+• SampleValuations.additive\valuation is the simplest valuation of all.
+The value of any bundle is the sum of the individual valuations of the goods in the bundle.

+- SampleValuations.complement\valuation is a valuation with a global complement.
+It is like an additive valuation, but adding any additional good to a bundle increases its valuation by another 5%. - SampleValuations.substitute\valuation is a valuation with a global substitute.
+It is like an additive valuation, except that adding any additional good to a bundle decreases its valuation by another 5%. - SampleValuations.randomized\valuation is a valuation for which there exists a separate, randomized, complement or substitute for each possible combination of goods.
 Since there are random values involved, be sure to run this one a few times.